Jocelyn Zelasko, Voice

 Chief Executive Officer, Co-Artistic Director, Principal Graphic Designer, Chief of Construction and Woodworking, Executive Video Editor, Sound Engineer, Social Media Co-manager, Air Mattress Supervisor

-Cellist Bryan Hayslett continues to distinguish himself as a versatile solo, chamber, and orchestral layer.
-He currently teaches cello and music history at NYU Steinhardt and serves as the cellist of Juxtatonal.
-Dr. Hayslett made his Carnegie Hall debut in 2009 as first prize winner of the Alexander & Buono International String Competition and returned the following year as a repeat top prize laureate.
+Cellist Bryan Hayslett continues to distinguish himself as a versatile solo, chamber, and orchestral player.
+Dr. Hayslett is currently Assistant Professor of Cello at the New World School of the Arts and serves as the cellist of contemporary performance group Juxtatonal.
+He made his Carnegie Hall debut in 2009 as first prize winner of the Alexander & Buono International String Competition and returned the following year as a repeat top prize laureate.

-Dr. Hayslett holds degrees from NYU (Ph.D.), The Boston Conservatory (M.M., G.P.D.), and The Hartt School of Music (B.M.), and his principle teachers include Marion Feldman, Rhonda Rider, Terry King, and Yuri Anshelevich.
-Beyond performing and teaching, he competes several times each year in triathlons and enjoys practicing yoga.
-He currently resides in New York City.
+With degrees from NYU (Ph.D.), The Boston Conservatory (M.M., G.P.D.), and The Hartt School of Music (B.M.), and Dr. Haylett’s principal teachers include Marion Feldman, Rhonda Rider, Terry King, and Yuri Anshelevich.
+Beyond music, Hayslett competes in triathlons, cooks, and enjoys practicing yoga.
+He currently resides in Miami.

 For more information, visit his website: www.bryanhayslett.com